GrinonBarrett/Taksidos/Core Rules/Character Creation/Classes/Rogue.md

 • **Adept**.
 Select a skill, Anytime you use that skill to perform a check (whether you are proficient or not), you gain a +2 bonus to that check.
 You may select this multiple times, choosing a new skill each time.

 • **Weapon Competency**.
 Select a weapon type.
-You gain a +2 bonus to all attacks made with the selected weapon type.
+You gain a +1 bonus to all attacks made with the selected weapon type.
 You may select this multiple times, choosing a new weapon type each time.

-• **Knack for Magic**.
-You may expend a use of your knack when performing a spell check to gain a 1d4 bonus.

 • **Tongue and Cheek**.
 Select two languages.
 You learn both.